 Exchange Student Travel to Canada Info

-** NOTE - I have only gone through this process once with Karina (Paraguay 13-14).
+** NOTE - I have only gone through this Canadien Visa process once with Karina (Paraguay 13-14).
 If you notice any changes that are needed, or have additional info that may help others, please let me know.
-There are new items that go into effect July 31, 2018, so please make sure you check, and double-check everything.
+If your student does not need a Canadien Visa, the process is dramtically streamlined (and $100 less expensive).
+There are new items that have gone into effect July 31, 2018, so please make sure you check, and double-check everything.
 Thank you - Steve.

 The information below should always be verified with the Citizenship and Immigration Canada (CIC) web site to make sure you have the most up-to date information.